Know your theatre:

-TBTL also hosts a variety of festivals and visiting companies and is open for 52 weeks a year, supported by a very loyal local audience and tourists enjoying a comfortable sit down after tramping the fells.
+In non-Covid times, TBTL also hosts a variety of festivals and visiting com-panies and is open for 52 weeks a year, supported by a very loyal local audience and tourists enjoying a comfortable sit down after tramping the fells.

 Theatre by the Lake, Lakeside, Keswick, Cumbria CA12 5DJ

 A modern theatre with modern sensibilities when it comes to loos and disabled facilities.
 Avoid the main theatre side seats if you can, despite their lower cost.
-The restaurant is open all day including breakfast, and a tourist attraction in itself, with views across the lake.
-Allow plenty of time to dine as service can be slow – though that gives more time to drink in the view.
+The adjacent restaurant is open 10am-3pm daily, and a tourist attraction in itself, with views across the lake.
+When the theatre reopens allow plenty of time to dine as service can be slow – though there is that view to look at...

 The theatre is located off Lake Road and is indicated on brown tourist signs throughout the town.
-Lakeside car park (Allerdale Borough Council, pay and display) is next to the theatre.
-In summer this car park can get busy, so allow plenty of time to park.
+Lakeside car park (Allerdale Borough Council, pay and display) is next to the theatre, and in summer gets very busy, so allow plenty of time to park.
 Charge is £1 from 7pm-7am.
 Before 7pm charges vary.

 Go here and follow the booking route to your show choice.